 Enjoy this article?
 Trip planning?
-To save you time, I did the search already, so just click here for Finger Lakes hotel deals, and here for beautiful Finger Lakes vacation rentals.
+To save you time, I did the search already, so just click the affiliate links here for Finger Lakes hotel deals, and here for beautiful Finger Lakes vacation rentals.
 A small commission goes to support this site at no extra cost to you, so thanks in advance, and happy travels!

 We were guests of Finger Lakes Wine Country, but opinions and ravenous eating are my own.